vision72/-100DaysofMLCode/4.averma12/LOG.md

 Batch normalization as a layer with equation Ax + b Moving averages and exponential moving averages
 Layer normalization and group normalization and instance normalization and it uses

+# Day 78
+Studying Handwritten mathematical symbols and the image2latex project.
+Inkml files and how to process them?
+Fully Convolutional Networks theory, encoder and decoder network Use of pretrained network in encoder.
+Sample architecture?
+Use of decoder?
+Need to review fast.ai's lesson on image segmentation Added Leaky Relu and one cycle LR to CNN using no cuda.
+Really good accuracy